mycaule/pp-assessment/README.md

 I only investigated to backend aspects of the problems.

-We maintain schannels in Redis, these channels contain a list of assets specific to each users for them to subscribe to consume.
+We maintain channels in Redis, these channels contain a list of assets specific to each users for them to subscribe to consume.

 We suppose users and assets collections are available through the already available stack with MySQL and Algolia.